mostlybadfly/jekyllsite/_posts/2017-11-16-digging-into-python-3.md

 ### Views

 The views were the more complex part of this.
 It took a few tries and unfortunately most of the examples I was able to find were for on foreign key relationship, but I'm working with two.
-Let's take a look a the `RecipeCreate` view which is used when a user wants to add a completely new recipe:
+Let's take a look at the `RecipeCreate` view which is used when a user wants to add a completely new recipe:

 {% highlight python %}
 #recetario/recipe/views.py